-VRE is managed by an Operations Board consisting of three commissioners appointed from each of PRTC and NVTC and one ex-officio representative of the Virginia Department of Rail and Public Transportation.
+VRE is managed by the Commissions with certain functions delegated to the VRE Operations Board which consists of representatives of all contributing and participating jurisdictions and one ex-officio representative of the Virginia Department of Rail and Public Transportation.
 The Operations Board is responsible for the financial management of VRE.
 NVTC serves as the repository of all monies.
-Operational and capital costs of the rail service are financed by bond issues, Federal and state grants, local jurisdiction assistance, and passenger revenue.
+Operational and capital costs of the rail service are financed by bond issues, Federal and State grants, local jurisdiction assistance, and passenger revenue.
 Assistance to be provided by the local jurisdictions is based on a population and ridership formula for participating jurisdictions and a predetermined contribution amount from contributing jurisdictions.
 Participating jurisdictions include the counties of Fairfax, Prince William and Stafford and the cities of Manassas, Manassas Park, and Fredericksburg.
 Contributing jurisdictions include Arlington County and the City of Alexandria.